kdaily/aws-cli/proposals/pr-contrib-guide.md

 proposal as well as code changes.
 It usually ends in an unmerged pull request or significant code revision, which is effort that was unnecessarily expended by the user and potentially the maintainer.
 We need a structured process for the life cycle of an idea that can culminate in a community contribution.
-We also need to prioritize issues against other requests from the community given the effort to contribute for users and review for maintainers.

 ## Goals

 The approach for customer contributions should satisfy the following goals:

-1. Users should know how they can help.
+1. Users should know how to contribute.
 It should be straightforward for community members to make high quality contributions.
+1. Users should know what is available for contribution.
+It should be clear where they can spend their efforts that will be accepted.
 1. No requests should exist without a response.
 Communication from maintainers should happen in a timely manner, even (especially!) if that’s saying no. An initial response to open PRs should occur within [TBD] business days.